FAQ

 Please note:

-- Work with your program to get paid for each holiday you work.
+• Work with your program to get paid for each holiday you work.
 A holiday begins at 12:00 am and concludes at 11:59 pm - a 24-hour period.
 If you work any part of that day, you are entitled to holiday pay.
-Each program has a specific process.
-It could be as simple as an email to your program coordinator or more recently, a Med Hub form.

-- You must log your MedHub hours for the specific Holiday you worked, to ensure you receive your Holiday Pay.
+• You must log your MedHub hours for the specific Holiday you worked to ensure you receive your holiday pay.
+As long as you log your MedHub hours, holiday pay is automatically processed by the GME office, with the following exceptions:

-- The rules on which shifts qualify and other information regarding meal allowances can be found in Article XVI Section A of the Collective Bargaining Agreement.
+• The rules on which shifts qualify and other information regarding meal allowances can be found in Article XV, Section A of the Collective Bargaining Agreement.

 Where does the money come from?